 Most anime stories wouldn't be complete if there were no good guys fighting for what's right, up against villains and their heinous plans.

 In those cases, the protagonist may often be a detective (or a team of detectives) aiming to solve cases and chase down culprits.
 When done well, such anime series can be as thrilling as any other.

-Whether equipped with superhuman strength, unnaturally high IQ, or just pure talent and a solid moral compass, here are some of the best cops, police, and detective characters in anime.
+Whether equipped with superhuman strength, unnaturally high IQ, or just pure talent and a solid moral compass, here are my picks for the best cops, police, and detective characters in anime.

 17. The Commission of Counter Ghoul (Tokyo Ghoul)

 The Commission of Counter Ghoul (CCG) is an organization that investigates ghoul-related crimes in Tokyo Ghoul.
 They're comprised of the best Doves (CCG Investigators) and are equipped with weapons called quinques and the will to fight their non-human enemies.

 Their base is located in the 1st Ward but they operate in almost all places where ghouls are present.
 In the latter parts of Tokyo Ghoul, their forces grow with the addition of the Quinx Squad—a group of hybrid one-eyed ghouls with Haise Sasaki (i.e. Ken Kaneki) as their leader.

 16. Akane Tsunemori (Psycho-Pass)

 Akane Tsunemori is an inspector who investigates cases with a group of Enforcers who help her do the hunting in the field.

 Known as a law-abiding officer, Akane is polite, courteous, and kind to others.
 Despite all these traits, she thinks of herself as a cold-hearted person because of her fast recovery after traumatic situations, such as the deaths of her loved ones.

 She's professional with her work—like when she chose to remain calm and composed even after the death of her friend in front of her eyes—and tries to arrest criminals instead of killing them out of vengeance.

 15. Hajime Kindaichi (The File of Young Kindaichi)

 Though he's seen as unmotivated, lazy, and a bit lascivious, Hajime Kindaichi—the grandson of a famous detective in town—is known as one of the most intelligent and proficient detectives in Japan.